Khurramnaveed3233/BMW-Electric-Vehicle-Market-Analysis-Portfolio/README.md

 Best-Selling Models: Analyzed model-wise sales to pinpoint the EV models contributing the most to BMW’s success.
 Market Positioning: Competitor analysis helped assess BMW's position relative to other key players in the EV space.
 Customer Demographics: Uncovered patterns in customer preferences, helping BMW tailor its marketing strategies to better meet consumer demands.

 This analysis provides a comprehensive view of BMW's presence in the EV market and offers data-driven strategies to improve market penetration and customer engagement.

+This whole project is made and designed by SQL Server by Khurram Naveed